Ultra-low-sulfur diesel: South Africa

 50 ppm sulfur content was first legislated by the South African Department of Minerals and Energy in early 2006, and has been widely available since then.

-South Africa's Clean Fuels 2 standard, expected to have begun in 2017, reducing the allowable sulfur content to 10 ppm.
+South Africa's Clean Fuels 2 standard, expected to have begun in 2017, reducing the allowable sulfur content to 1 ppm.
 As of 2013, Sasol launched 10 ppm diesel at selected filling stations.

 Asia

 Saudi Arabia

 Euro-II gasoline and diesel standards.
+In 27th February 2024, the Saudi Ministry of Energy announced the successful introduction of Euro 5 standard diesel fuel and gasoline across the Kingdom of Saudi Arabia.

 China

-China has limited sulfur in diesel fuel to 150 ppm (which is equivalent to the Euro III standard).
-The limits of 10 ppm (Which is equivalent to the Euro V standard), only applied for certain cities such as Beijing.
+China has limited sulfur in diesel fuel to 150 ppm (equivalent to the Euro III standard).
+The limits of 10 ppm (equivalent to the Euro V standard), only apply in certain cities such as Beijing.

-From 2014 to 2017, China will limit sulfur in diesel fuel to 50ppm.
+From 2014 to 2017, China will limit sulfur in diesel fuel to 50 ppm.
 After 2017, the sulfur content in diesel fuel will be limited to 10ppm.

 Hong Kong

 In July 2000, Hong Kong became the first city in Asia to introduce ULSD, with sulfur content of 50 parts per million (ppm).
 In addition, new petrol private cars were asked to meet Euro III standards from 2001.

 Since the introduction of the law, all fuel station started supplying ULSD since August 2000.

 Sulfur content of regular diesel fuel was lowered from 500 ppm to 350 ppm on 1 January 2001.

-As part of the ULSD package, Hong Kong government lowered the tax for ULSD from HK$2.89 to $2.00 per litre in June 1998.
+As part of the ULSD package, Hong Kong government lowered the tax for ULSD from HK$2.89 to $2.00 per liter in June 1998.
 The temporary concession was extended to 31 March 2000, then to 31 December 2000.

 On 19 June 2000, under Report of the Subcommittee on resolution under section 4(2) of the Dutiable Commodities Ordinance (Cap.
-109), ULSD fuel tax was lowered to HK$1.11 per litre between 7 July 2000 and 31 December 2000, then increased to $2 in 2001, then $2.89 per litre on 1 January 2002.
+109), ULSD fuel tax was lowered to HK$1.11 per liter between 7 July 2000 and 31 December 2000, then increased to $2 in 2001, then $2.89 per liter on 1 January 2002.
 This resolution was passed on 27 June 2000.

-Castle Peak Power Station was designed to burn heavy fuel oil for boiler startup, flame stabilisation and occasionally as a secondary fuel.
+Castle Peak Power Station was designed to burn heavy fuel oil for boiler startup, flame stabilization and occasionally as a secondary fuel.
 Since the early 2010s, all boilers were converted to burn ULSD to cut down sulfur dioxide emission.
 On the other hand, Black Point Power Station and Penny's Bay Power Station were designed to burn ULSD as a secondary and primary fuel respectively.
 So all power stations under CLP Power burn ULSD instead of higher sulfur alternatives now.